papito/siftlog-py/README.rst

 Different colors
 ''''''''''''''''

-You can change font background, text color, and boldness.
+You can change font background, text color, and boldness:

 .. code:: python